vyuldashev/laravel-queue-rabbitmq/README.md

 }

 ```

-Or maybe you want to add extra properties to the payload.
+Or maybe you want to add extra properties to the payload:

 ```php
 <?php